You can’t grow a business with broke customers

 .

-By paying attention to these things, you can make an online profile that's more than just showing your projects.
+By paying attention to these things, you can create an online profile that is more than just a showcase for your projects.

 Make real connections and find the right customers.